hansmohob/pdo/README.md

 ## Usage

 :warning: **Warning**: This code is not designed for consumption outside of an AWS workshop setting.
-It relies on pre-provisioned resources, contains errors and lacks production security controls.
+It contains errors, relies on pre-provisioned resources and lacks production security controls.

 ## Outputs

+none